feltor-dev/feltor-dev.github.io/_pages/errorhandling.md

-Reliability and Credibility are two important concepts for a scientific software package such as FELTOR.
+Reliability and credibility are two important concepts for a scientific software package such as FELTOR.
 In order to be as correct as possible we write at least one test program to every class and function we write and publish (unit testing).
 These test programs are designed to